My Tools of the Trade - 2011

 Yes, it seems like an absurd number of copies of data.
 But over the years I've learned that combined failure modes can take out more copies than you might think.
 Apart from the recurring Amazon S3 charges (about $20 per month) all that went into this was one-time costs and a tiny bit of configuration time.
 It's cheap insurance.

-Thanks to Slife, I can see software in the order that I actually use it, from most-used on down.
-This doesn't necessarily reflect its importance, but it's a useful guide.
 I use a lot more software than this, so I'm only listing the ones that are most-used and that have a direct impact on my development (or that I have otherwise strong opinions about).

 - 1Password - With the number of sites I use these days (that's another discussion), password management is a necessity.
 Though I'm leery of locking up passwords in a proprietary database, synchronization with their online My1Password service removes some of the worry for me.
 I'm starting to look for alternatives here, though; recent 1Password addon builds have taken a huge step backwards in usability as far as I'm concerned.

 - Adblock Plus - The main reason the internet is littered with ads is that everyone is playing "emperor's new clothes" and doesn't want to admit that they don't work.
 Soon enough the entire model (and Google's share price with it) will collapse.
 Meanwhile, I don't feel any ethical duty to look at them or let them take up my bandwidth.